tpielok/SSGE.JL/README.md

 The settings consist of

 * 1000 samples,
-* squared exponential with bandwidth 1000.0 as covariance kernel function,
+* squared exponential with a bandwidth of 1000.0 as covariance kernel function,
 * 3 eigenfunctions.

 ```julia